Evelyn Verrasztó

 Evelyn Verrasztó (born 17 July 1989) is a Hungarian swimmer, who competed for her native country at the Summer Olympics in 2004, 2008, 2012 and 2016.

 Her father and coach, Zoltán Verrasztó, and her brother, Dávid Verrasztó are also Olympic swimmers.

 Early life

 Evelyn was born in 1989, one year after her brother, Dávid Verrasztó in Budapest.
+Their father, an Olympic swimmer himself, coached them to become world-class swimmers., one year after her brother, Dávid Verrasztó in Budapest.
 Their father, an Olympic swimmer himself, coached them to become world-class swimmers.